-Meet 38 immigrants that show why it should be easier to become a citizen
+Meet 38 immigrants who show why it should be easier to become a citizen

 But the goal is to expose the fact that many current immigrants who might eventually enter to these esteemed ranks are trapped in a bureaucratic nightmare.

-In June, the federal government reportedly made the misleading claim that approvals for citizenship had reach a five-year high.
+In June, the federal government reportedly made the misleading claim that approvals for citizenship had reached a five-year high.
 Technically, that’s true.
 The roughly 757,000 Americans who became naturalized is up 16% from 2014.
 But that downplays the fact that the number of people who achieved citizenship did not improve at all from 2017.
 And it’s only “high” according to very recent history.
 The total acceptance rate is well below historical levels, despite a record backlog of applications.
 As New Americans Campaign researchers report, the Democrat-led House has approved $45 million to speed up processing times.
-Despite an increase of only 4% since 2016, the total number of applications awaiting processing has more than doubled.
+In fiscal year 2017, the number of applications for citizenship increased by only 4% while the total number of applications awaiting processing more than doubled.

-Since 2011, the Carnegie Corporation has given $13.5 million to the New Americans Campaign, part of the Immigrant Legal Resources Center, which has built a network that can encourage and expedite the path to citizenship for those interested.
-The delay may play favorably to those supporting Trump’s isolationist agenda, but it’s also stopping people who might be interested in directly opposing it.
+Since 2011, the Carnegie Corporation has given $13.5 million to the New Americans Campaign, part of the Immigrant Legal Resources Center, which has built a network that can encourage and expedite the path to citizenship for those eligible.
+The delay may play favorably to those supporting Trump’s isolationist agenda, but it’s also stopping people who might be qualified in directly opposing it.

-“The numbers usually increase prior to a presidential election, since most people get excited about becoming citizens in order to vote,” says Geri Mannion, who is the program director of Carnegie’s US Democracy and Special Opportunities Fund in an email to Fast Company.
+“The numbers usually increase prior to a presidential election, since most people get excited about becoming citizens in order to vote,” says Geri Mannion, who is the program director of Carnegie’s U.S. Democracy and Special Opportunities Fund in an email to Fast Company.
 “Given backlogs of naturalization applications in some regions, it may not be possible for some applicants to get approved before the 2020 elections.”

-In late May, the Government Accountability Office opened an investigation into the slow churn rate, which extends to other processes led by US Citizenship and Immigrations Services like work visa issuances and green cards for temporary residency.
+In late May, the Government Accountability Office opened an investigation into the slow churn rate, which extends to other processes led by U.S. Citizenship and Immigrations Services like work visa issuances and green cards for temporary residency.
 All told, an estimated 2.3 million applications have gone unresolved.
-Melissa Rodgers, the director of the New Americans Campaign tells Fast Company in an email that NAC processing sites are seeing delays from 12 to 17 months on average, and sometimes up to two years.
+Melissa Rodgers, the director of the New Americans Campaign tells Fast Company in an email that NAC sites are seeing USCIS processing delays from 12 to 17 months on average, and sometimes up to two years.

 In the meantime, Carnegie’s Great Immigrants roster continues to highlight the people who’ve made the best of a new opportunity—and represent the best in all of us.